 Scientists do their best to piece the puzzle together when there is a cancer cluster, but more times than not, they don’t find a likely link.
 This doesn’t mean that there isn’t one; it may just be that one can’t be found with the methods scientists have at the time.

 Oftentimes there really isn’t a link, for the reasons noted before, but it’s hard for everyone to feel sure of that.
 This may be an unsatisfactory answer for people in a community being affected, but it often is the case.

 Concern about cancer clusters most often comes up in schools, workplaces, and in certain areas of a community.
 If you are concerned about a possible cancer cluster, you may want to contact your local or state health department.
 If you don’t know who to call in your area, the CDC has a list of web links to local and state contacts at www.cdc.gov/nceh/clusters/statelocal.htm.
-(Also see the “To learn more” section.)
+(Also see the “Additional resources” section.)

 Some of your concerns may be relieved by making a phone call.
 If not, the health department will probably look into doing a brief investigation and then, if needed, will do a more complete review of the situation.
 For more complex or urgent situations, the health department may also call in experts from the CDC or other agencies to do a more in-depth investigation.

 The investigators may be able to figure out with a fair amount of certainty that there is no true cluster, or that there is a true cluster and it is probably caused by a certain exposure.
 But in many cases, even when it seems there is a cluster, a single cause cannot be found.